 2. Cruise Lake Wakatipu

-Going on a cruise is one of the best things to do in Queenstown at any time of the year.
+Going on a cruise is one of the best things to do here at any time of the year.
 From Lake Wakatipu, you’ll get to enjoy magnificent views of the mountains around you and see it all from a whole new perspective.
 In the winter, the mountains are covered in snow which makes them even more beautiful if you ask me.

 There are a few cruise companies in Queenstown to choose from but all of them more or less take the same route on the lake with the main difference being price and transport style.
-The Spirit of Queenstown is the cheapest option with a 1.5-hour cruise starting at only $59 NZD.
-On a modern catamaran, you’ll cruise the lake with commentary from your captain and food and drinks available for purchase onboard.
+The Million Dollar Cruise is the cheapest option with a 1.5-hour cruise starting at only $59 NZD.

 The second is the TSS Earnslaw.
-This 1930s steamship is powered by coal and onboard you can visit the engine room to see coal being shoveled into the boilers.
-It’s a larger vessel with more charm, but the cruise does costs significantly more starting at $80 NZD for a 1.5-hour cruise.
-The TSS Earnslaw also has other tour options that can include a Walter Peak Farm tour or even a gourmet lunch at the farm.
+This 1930s steamship is powered by coal, and onboard you can visit the engine room to see coal being shoveled into the boilers.
+It’s a larger vessel with more charm, but the cruise does cost significantly more starting at $99 NZD for a 1.5-hour cruise.

-If you still can’t decide, then check out our guide to picking the best lake cruise in Queenstown!
+Related Read: If you still can’t decide, then check out our guide to picking the best lake cruise in Queenstown!

 3. Jet boating